cadet/CADET-Core/doc/modelling/crystallization/aggregation.rst

     .. math::

         \beta(x, \lambda) = \beta_0 (x + \lambda)^2 (x^2 - \lambda^2)
+where :math:`\beta_0 > 0` is the aggregation rate constant.
+Please reach out to us for customized aggregation kernels.

 For information on model parameters and how to specify the model interface, see :ref:`pbm_config`.